-- Whoever produces counterfeit money, alters genuine money or procures, owns or transfers such money with the aim of putting it into circulation as genuine, or whoever puts such money into circulation as genuine shall be sentenced to imprisonment for a term of between one and ten years.
+- Whoever produces counterfeit money, alters genuine money of procures, possesses, imports, exports, receives or passes on such money with the aim of putting it into circulation as genuine, shall be punished by imprisonment from one to ten years.

-- Whoever, upon finding out that the money he/she accepted in the belief it was genuine is counterfeit, puts counterfeit money into circulation shall be sentenced to imprisonment for a term of up to three years.
+- Whoever, upon finding out that the money he or she accepted in the belief it was genuine is counterfeit, puts counterfeit money into circulation shall be punished by imprisonment not exceeding three years.

 In accordance with Article 283, Producing, Procuring, Possessing, Selling or Giving to Another for Use Forgery Tools, of the same Act:

-- The tools referred to in paragraph 1 of this Article shall be seized.
+- The tools referred to in paragraphs 1 and 2 of this Article shall be confiscated.

 Educational brochure: Identifying suspected counterfeit currency

 The Croatian National Bank has issued the educational brochure Identifying suspected counterfeit currency.
 The Brochure includes the descriptions and images of the security features of kuna banknotes, the authentication procedure for suspected counterfeit currency, the examples of counterfeit security features and the explanations of basic terms used in the description of banknote features.
 The Brochure is intended for the staff of banks, professional cash handlers and for persons handling cash on a daily basis.
 The Brochure provides instructions on how to identify counterfeits and prevent putting counterfeit currency into circulation.